cnsuhao/engine1/docs/Markdown/Interface.md

 Once the engine is initialized, it is ready to accept direction.
 The engine does not advance time on its own, you must explictly tell the engine to simulate a specific amount of time.
+It is recommended to not to pull data from or provide actions to the engine during simulation.
+It is the responsibility of the end user to ensure that a multithreaded system adheres to this practice as the Pulse engine does not block I/O access during simulation.
 There is a HowTo example that shows how to encapsulate the engine in a thread class that automatically advances time and processes actions.
 How you decide to drive the simulation is up to you, but you must explicitly advance time inorder for the models to simulate physiology.